Serenity (2005 film): Themes and cultural allusions

-Cancelled sequel
+Canceled sequel

 Fans had hoped that if Serenity had been successful, it might lead to either a sequel or a film trilogy.

 The first major sequel rumor began on December 1, 2005, when IGN Filmforce reported that Universal had expressed an interest in making a Serenity television movie for broadcast on the Sci-Fi Channel.
 It was expected that commissioning of a television sequel would be contingent on strong DVD sales of Serenity.
 In a January 2006 interview, Whedon doubted the chances of a sequel.
 On October 1, 2006, Whedon posted a comment to the Whedonesque.com website, debunking a rumor that he was working on a sequel.

 In an interview at the 2007 Comic-Con, Whedon stated that he believes hope for a sequel rests in the sales of the Collector's Edition DVD.
 In an August 2007 interview with Amazon.com prior to the Collector's Edition DVD release, Whedon stated, "It's still on my mind, I mean, but I don't know if mine is the only mind that it's on."
 He later said, "You know, whether or not anybody who's involved would be available at that point—everybody's working, I'm happy to say—is a question, but whether I would want to do another one is not a question."